 After lunch, you have the choice to visit either the Green Caves or Los Jameos del Agua, both part of the 7 km lava tunnel of Monte Corona.
 The Green Caves, (Las Cuevas de los Verdes), where people used to hide from pirates and slave hunters, have beautiful lighting designed by Jesus Soto, and of course, the great optical illusion.
-The Jameos del Agua, home of the blind albino crab, has subterranean pathways, an auditorium and La Casa de los Volcanes, a scientific centre dedicated to volcanology studies.
-The Cactus Garden, designed on the site of an old ‘rofero‘ has concentric terraces of cacti from Africa, America and the Canary Islands.
-It has been the last of the cultural centres opened by Manrique (1990).
-To round off the day we visit the Cesar Manrique Foundation where the artist created his living space, within five volcanic bubbles that originated with the18th century eruptions.
-In the foundation, there is a collection of Manrique’s paintings and architectural designs.
+The Jameos del Agua, home of the blind albino crab, has subterranean pathways, an auditorium, and La Casa de los Volcanes, a scientific center dedicated to volcanology studies.
+The Cactus Garden, designed on the site of an old ‘rofero‘ has concentric terraces of cacti from Africa, America, and the Canary Islands.
+It has been the last of the cultural centers opened by Manrique (1990).
+To round off the day we visit the Cesar Manrique Foundation where the artist created his living space, within five volcanic bubbles that originated with the 18th century eruptions.
+On the foundation, there is a collection of Manrique paintings and architectural designs.

 During the booking process, we will request the name of your accommodation to confirm the proper pick-up time and meeting point.
 This information will appear on your purchase voucher.

 - Costa Teguise

 If your accommodation is not on this locations list, tell us where are you located and we will show you the closest meeting point.

 Included in the price

 - Official guide

 - Tickets, stop and visit Monument to the Peasant, Cactus Garden, Mirador del Río, and Fundación César Manrique

 - Entrance, stop and visit Jameos Del Agua or Cueva de Los Verdes (customer must choose which of the two centers he wants to visit)

 - Panoramic of Haría, Riscos de Famara, Volcán de la Corona, and north of the Island